kubernetes/kubernetes/_v1.1/docs/admin/admission-controllers.md

 See the [limitRange design doc](../design/admission_control_limit_range.html) and the [example of Limit Range](limitrange/) for more details.

-### InitialResources (experimental)

-This plug-in observes pod creation requests.
-If a container omits compute resource requests and limits, then the plug-in auto-populates a compute resource request based on historical usage of containers running the same image.
-If there is not enough data to make a decision the Request is left unchanged.
-When the plug-in sets a compute resource request, it annotates the pod with information on what compute resources it auto-populated.

-See the [InitialResouces proposal](../proposals/initial-resources.html) for more details.

 ### NamespaceExists (deprecated)

 This plug-in will observe all incoming requests that attempt to create a resource in a Kubernetes `Namespace`